DrProton824/vader5pro-hid-tools/docs/Wireless_HID_ReverseEngineering.md

 Observed behaviour:

+Observed behaviour:

+- Standard HID gamepad input interface.
+- Does not require vendor initialization.
+- Does not expose vendor-specific controls or motion sensors.
-- Reports only during controller inputs.
+- Reports only when controller state changes.
 - Carries standard controller input:
+  - Buttons
+  - D-pad
+  - Analogue sticks
+  - Triggers

+Not observed:

 - No heartbeat.
 - No startup sequence.
-- No vendor-only buttons observed (LM, RM, C, Z, M1-M4).
+- No vendor-only buttons (LM, RM, C, Z, M1-M4).
-- No gyro data observed.
+- No gyro data.
+- No accelerometer data.

-**Likely:** XInput-compatible HID interface (descriptor not yet verified).
+**Likely:** Standard HID/XInput-compatible interface (descriptor not yet fully verified).

 ---